alphapone/chigadziko/README.md

 # chigadziko

-Wildfly && jUnit is's very simple with chigadziko
+Wildfly && jUnit is very simple with chigadziko

 ## What is chigadziko?